Home » Divorce and Family law Blog » Divorce Mediation Checklist: 90 Items & with free PDF

 Our divorce mediators have prepared a 90 Item essential divorce mediation checklist that can help you complete your divorce process effectively and efficiently.
 This checklist outlines key topics and documents you will need for your mediated divorce.

-Considering divorce mediation in California but unsure if it’s right for your situation or which path to choose?
-Schedule a FREE Divorce consultation with California’s top attorney mediator, Dina Haddad.
-She and her team would be more than happy to assist you.
+Confused between private or court mediation or unsure if it’s right for your situation or which path to choose?
+Schedule a free divorce consultation with California’s top attorney mediator, Dina Haddad.
+We at Families First Mediation would be more than happy to assist you in your journey.

 Consider the following to decide if you should mediate?